cinna-codes/writeupwritedown/README.md

 3. Now click on the green "Code" button on the top right, change it from "HTTPS" to "SSH", then click COPY.
 4. In your terminal, type git clone LINK-YOU-JUST-COPIED
 5. Still in your terminal, type bundle install
-*** I suggest that you pin the location of the Astrologian folder so you never lose it.
+*** I suggest that you pin the location of the project folder so you never lose it.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.